petrifiedvoices/petrifiedvoices.github.io/_posts/2019-09-04-Hello_Aarhus.markdown

 Hello, folks!

 It has been a while since I have posted anything.
 As usual, there has been quite a development in the past few months.
-I got married and chnaged my last name from **Janouchová** to **Heřmánková**, so if you haven't recognized the name at first, you are not the only one confused.
+I got married and changed my last name from **Janouchová** to **Heřmánková**, so if you haven't recognized the name at first, you are not the only one confused.

 And for the news no. 2, I have been offred and accepted a Postdoc position at Aarhus University in Denmark!
 Yay!